This chapter describes Oracle Virtual Directory routing and includes the following topics:

 This setting instructs Oracle Virtual Directory that the failure to perform an operation in the adapter is not critical to the overall result.
 If a non-critical adapter incurs an operations error, than the result is simply omitted from the overall LDAP search results and Oracle Virtual Directory returns partial results from any other adapters and does not indicate any error.

 Setting the adapter criticality to Partial means the application can notify its own users that partial results were obtained.
-When an error occurs, Oracle Virtual Directory will return an Admin Limit Exceeded error.
+When an error occurs, Oracle Virtual Directory returns an Admin Limit Exceeded error.
 While this is not the expected error, the intention of this setting is to cause client application logic to indicate that not all results are shown.

 Views allow applications to see different information in Oracle Virtual Directory.
 Views are defined by the distinguished names (DN) and IP addresses configured for the View.
 If an Adapter is enabled for a View, then only the DNs or IP Addresses configured in the View may see data from that Adapter.
 An Adapter can be enabled for one or more Views.
 A user that is a member of a View can only see information from Adapters that are enabled to the same View.